tutor-app1/tutordemo/README.md

 # TutorApp

-Welcome to The Tutor app documentation!
+Welcome to The Tutor app!
 The tutor app is a web and phone app made in flutter for tutors and students so that they can teach and learn in a controlled environment over the internet.

-Check out the usage section for further information, including how to install the project.

 ## Getting Started